jcoker85/UnraidGameServers/README.md

 	jcoker85/armareforger
 ```

-Heavily based off of https://github.com/ich777/docker-steamcmd-server.
+Heavily based off of https://github.com/ich777/docker-steamcmd-server and https://github.com/acemod/docker-reforger.
 Thank you for your contributions!